 01 of 10

 Rainy days can make anyone restless, but especially young children who have lots of energy.
-When it's pouring outside, make playing inside fun with these super simple craft ideas.
-Most of these projects use minimal equipment and a lot of the items are things you likely already have in your pantry or art supply stash (rubber bands, paper towel rolls, etc.) These easy projects may even have your kiddos crossing their fingers for another rainy day!Continue to 2 of 10 below.
+When it's pouring outside, make playing inside fun with these super simple rainy day crafts.
+Most of these projects need minimal supplies and a lot of the items are things you likely already have in your pantry or art supply stash.
+These fun crafts may even have your kiddos crossing their fingers for another rainy day tomorrow!Continue to 2 of 10 below.

 02 of 10